 Based on a general analysis of research by psychologists in the field of management, all the qualities that a modern leader should have can be divided into five groups:

-insufficient formation of an individual managerial concept;
+insufficient development of the manager's individual management concept;

 inability to manage oneself;